 How to make browned butter

-- Cut a stick of butter into even chunks.
+- Cut a stick of butter into even sized large chunks.

-- Heat a light colored pot or pan over medium heat and add the butter.
+- Heat a light colored small saucepan (or a small skillet) over medium heat and add the butter.

 - Heat the butter, stirring constantly for 8-10 minutes.
 The milk solids will fall to the bottom of the pot and begin to brown.
 The liquid will be dark amber/brown.